 - Vegetables: broccoli, carrots, leafy greens, sweet potatoes.

-- Whole grains: quinoa, brown rice, oats, whole-wheat bread.
+- Whole grains: quinoa, wild rice, oats, whole-wheat bread.

 - Lean protein: legumes.